 The London-born Collins achieved notoriety for her capturing of Hollywood glamour and salacious detail.
 Among her bestselling novels is “The World Is Full of Married Men,” “Hollywood Wives” and “Hollywood Husbands.”
 Her collective works are said to have sold more than 500 million copies worldwide.

-Brett Lawyer and Susan Smith of Hilton & Hyland, an affiliate of Christie’s International Real Estate, had the listing.
+Brett Lawyer of Carolwood and Susan Smith of Hilton & Hyland, an affiliate of Christie’s International Real Estate, had the listing.
 Richard Maslan, also of Hilton & Hyland, represented Nehmadi.